medic/cht-docs/content/en/core/guides/android/devel-setup.md

 | `webview`        | 10+             |
 | `xwalk`          | 4.4 - 9         |

-## APKs
+#### APKs

-For compatibility with a wide range of devices, the build script produces multiple APKs.
+For compatibility with a wide range of devices, the [publish](https://github.com/medic/cht-android/blob/master/.github/workflows/publish.yml) script in CI produces multiple APKs.
 The two variables are the instruction set used by the device's CPU, and the supported Android version.
 When sideloading the application, it is essential to pick the correct APK or the application may crash.

 If distributing APKs via the Play Store, upload all APKs and it will automatically choose the right one for the target device.